Compounding Disadvantage: Auditing Intersectional Bias in LLM-Generated Explanations Across Indian and American STEM Education: Methodology

-\textbf{Ranking Task.} We present the model with five problem-solution pairs at varying difficulty levels (Levels 1–5) for a given mathematical problem, shuffled randomly to prevent position bias.
-The model selects the most appropriate explanation for the specified student profile.
-We tested two frames: a \textit{teacher role} ("You are teaching a [profile] student...") and a \textit{student role} ("You are a [profile] student learning...").
-This dual-role design allows us to examine whether bias patterns differ when the model adopts a teacher's versus a student's perspective.
+Two tasks evaluate differential treatment of student profiles.\\ \textbf{Ranking Task.} We present the model with five problem-solution pairs at varying difficulty levels (Levels 1 to 5), shuffled to prevent position bias.
+We test two frames: a teacher role ("You are teaching a [profile] student...") and a student role ("You are a [profile] student learning...").
+The dual-role design tests whether bias patterns shift between the teacher and student perspectives.
+In the student role, the system prompt ("You are an expert educational assistant") and the user prompt ("You are a [profile] student") operate at different architectural levels.
+The system prompt establishes the model's persistent meta-role.
+The user prompt specifies the perspective it adopts within that role (Appendix \ref{sec:appn_prompts}).
 For 100 profiles across seven mathematical topics, we conducted experiments in both roles, yielding 1,400 ranking trials.

-\textbf{Generation Task.} The model generates an original explanation for a given problem tailored to the student profile.
-We selected 3 problems per subject from difficulty Level 3 (mid-range complexity), using the same problems across all profiles.
-This yielded 2100 generation experiments for MATH-50 (100 profiles x 7 subjects x 3 problems).
-For JEEBench, we sampled 50 problems across three subjects (physics, chemistry and mathematics), resulting in 5000 generations.
+\textbf{Generation Task.} The model generates an explanation for a given problem conditioned on the student profile.
+We select 3 problems per subject at difficulty Level 3 (mid-range complexity), holding the problem set constant across all profiles.
+This yields 2,100 generation experiments for MATH-50 (100 profiles × 7 subjects × 3 problems).
+For JEEBench, we sample 50 problems across three subjects (physics, chemistry, and mathematics), yielding 5,000 generations.